Next-gen Motorola Defy to support satellite communications thanks to Bullitt Satellite Connect

-(Pocket-lint) - The next version of the Motorola Defy rugged smartphone will offer satellite communications - not just for emergencies, but to keep the owner connected when outside of normal carrier networks.
+The next version of the Motorola Defy rugged smartphone will offer satellite communications - not just for emergencies, but to keep the owner connected when outside of normal carrier networks.

 The connectivity comes thanks to the UK's Bullitt Group, which develops the rugged devices under the Motorola brand.